evanstaffen/Melanoma-Identification-with-Convolutional-Neural-Networks/README.md

 ### **Stakeholder: Dermatoscope manufaturers**

 Although MoleSafe has plenty of benefits, it is time-consuming and expensive (~$500) for a personal scan as insurance does not cover it.
+Effectively, MoleSafe is only used as a tool for those with extreme risk of Melanoma due to its cost.
+While it has undoubtedly saved many lives, I believe its limited use still means there are ways to improve early detection.
 I set out to create a neural network that could do the same evaluation as MoleSafe, but to be used inside a Dermatoscope while the doctor is in the room with the patient.
 The doctor would then have a live version of MoleSafe to be used as a clinical aide in their diagnosis.
 <img width="473" alt="Screen Shot 2022-12-10 at 4 51 17 PM" src="https://user-images.githubusercontent.com/113449546/206876611-9f3bde54-2f20-4f9c-b730-e2e4ef94b681.png">

 ### Dataset